-After suffering an injury on the job, you may be left feeling overwhelmed, stressed, and confused about what to do next.
+After suffering a work injury you may be left feeling overwhelmed, stressed, and confused about what to do next.
 Discovering that your employer does not carry workers’ compensation insurance only adds to your distress.
 In Texas, employers can make a business decision not to carry this type of insurance.
 If they do so, they are classified as a “non-subscriber” (View a list of Texas non-subscriber businesses here).
-The good news for employees is that all hope for compensation after a workplace injury is not lost just because an employer is a non-subscriber.
+The good news for employees is that all hope for compensation after a work injury is not lost just because an employer is a non-subscriber.
 Injured employees may pursue a personal injury claim against the employer instead, even if they’ve signed an arbitration agreement.

 Several Major Texas Companies Opt Out of Providing Workers’ Compensation Insurance for Their Employees